justinfrevert/Project-TOEP/README.md

+# Substrate TOEP
+T - Trustless
+O - Offchain
+E - Executable
+P - Programs

-# Substrate ZK-provable Offchain Programs Exchange
+ZK-provable Offchain Programs

 Project which features onchain tracking of offchain Rust programs and their execution, which is proven using Risc0 and whose zkSTARK proofs are verified onchain.
-Additionally, the project features proof request and fulfillment functionality.

 ### Prover
 This component is for network participants who wish to provide proving functionality for programs, which earns them rewards.
 Provers identify programs uploaded to the chain which have also received a request for proof.